DistributeGames/DistributeGames.com-SDK/README.md

 # Support:
 If you have any technical questions or comments, please email us at: info@distributegames.com

+# FAQ
+How to upload a file?
+Answer: When your game is ready to upload, you need to compress all game files to .ZIP file - Root folder of .ZIP file must include index.html and game files

 Or simply check documentation on: https://distributegames.com/sdk